amithjkamath/amithjkamath.github.io/_projects/2023-isbi-deepdosesens.md

 This is a WIP (Work-In-Progress): this message will be removed once sufficient progress has been made.

-This page includes some additional details around the paper: "How sensitive are deep learning based radiotherapy dose prediction models to variability in Organs At Risk segmentation?", as presented at the International Symposium for Biomedical Imaging, 2023.
+This page includes some additional details around the paper: "How sensitive are deep learning based radiotherapy dose prediction models to variability in Organs At Risk segmentation?", as presented at the International Symposium for Biomedical Imaging, 2023 {% cite kamath2023sensitivitydoseprediction %}.

 [![2 minute video abstract](https://img.youtube.com/vi/Lz5-n4lA3QM/0.jpg)](https://www.youtube.com/watch?v=Lz5-n4lA3QM)